For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It might work out cheaper per month to go for a 12-month contract.
 However, it's a waste of your money if you won't be around during the summer, or will have graduated before the time is up.

-You should always check how long the contract is, what the cancellation notice period is and what happens if your circumstances change (e.g. leaving your course and moving home).
+You should always check how long the contract is, the cancellation notice period and what happens if your circumstances change (e.g. leaving your course and moving home).

 Also, make sure to check whether your contract renews automatically every year.
 If this is the case, you should set yourself a reminder to cancel before getting caught up in another contract.